 In addition to the immediate damage, abdominal injuries may also cause problems later on.
 These delayed problems include

-Abscess within the abdominal cavity may occur if injury to a hollow organ is not detected.
+Abscess within the abdominal cavity (see Abdominal Abscesses) may occur if injury to a hollow organ is not detected.
 Abscesses may also form after surgery to repair a serious abdominal injury.

 Sometimes scar tissue forms after an injury heals or after surgery on the abdomen.
 That scar tissue forms fibrous bands (adhesions) between loops of intestine.
 Usually, these adhesions cause no symptoms, but sometimes another loop of intestine gets twisted under an adhesion.
-This twisting can block the intestine and cause abdominal pain and vomiting.
+This twisting can block the intestine and cause abdominal pain and vomiting (see Intestinal Obstruction).
 Sometimes surgery is required to remove the adhesion and unblock the intestine.

 Just as a sprained ankle or broken arm swells, abdominal organs swell after an injury (particularly if there was surgery).
 Although there is usually enough room in the abdomen for such swelling, unchecked swelling ultimately increases pressure in the abdomen.
 The increased pressure squeezes the organs and restricts their blood supply, which causes pain and then organ damage.
 Such pressure-related damage is called abdominal compartment syndrome.
 Increased abdominal pressure may eventually also increase pressure in other body tissues, such as the lungs, kidneys, heart, blood vessels, and central nervous system.
+Abdominal compartment syndrome tends to develop in people with severe injuries or injuries that require surgery.
 Abdominal compartment syndrome is extremely serious and increases the risk of death.

 People usually have abdominal pain or tenderness.
 However, pain is often mild, and the person may not notice or complain about it because of other more painful injuries (such as fractures) or because the person is not fully conscious (for example, because of a head injury, substance abuse, or shock).
 Pain from a spleen injury sometimes radiates to the left shoulder.
 Pain from a small intestinal tear is minimal at first but worsens steadily.
 People with a kidney or bladder injury may have blood in the urine.